-From what I've seen, a great many Japanese bobber motorcycles are derived from the Yamaha XS series of bikes, with most of them being the XS650.
+From what I've seen, a great many Japanese bobber motorcycles are derived from the Yamaha XS series of bikes, and the Honda CB lineup.
 It's an easy build because a couple of quick cuts on the back frame loop, add a saddle or bobber seat, chop the pipes back a ways and you're half-way there.

 A lot of bobber motorcycle builds depend mostly on the details rather than huge modifications.
 Some folks like a hard-tail look and so need to find a suitable frame and that gets to be like work!
 So most use the original frame and change out the shocks, seat, handlebars, and put same-size wheels on both ends.

-Paint, tiny head and brake lights, fat tires and an abbreviated fender, and bob's yer uncle so to speak.
+Paint, old-school head and brake lights, fat tires and an abbreviated fender, and Bob's yer uncle, so to speak.

 While Japanese superbikes and early classics are the main focus, this site crosses a broad spectrum of machines.
 We include machines such as the Yamaha XS series, the Suzuki GS models, Kawasaki's legendary KZ line, and of course Hondas trailblazing CB bikes that really started the Big Fours' breakaway from the field.

 The very term "Superbike" finds its' origins with these machines and for the most part, they are the ones that really put the Japanese motorcycle industry into the forefront and caught the imagination of us all.
 And they are becoming super-collectible today!
-Just try and find a decent example for sale in your neighborhood.
+Just try and find an original example for sale in your neighborhood.

 We also take a look at lesser known but admired types such as the Yamaha RZ/RD two strokes, Kawasaki's Green Meanie triples, Honda's CBX1000 and other motorcycles of note.
 And we'll have a look at some old racers like the Yamaha TZ750, RC Hondas and more obscure but cool stuff.